Are you Menopausal? Here are the skincare and treatments to consider

 Age spots and other signs of sun-damaged skin

-If you’ve spent ample time in the sun without sun protection, you’ll likely see the effects now.
-Age spots and larger areas of darker skin can appear on your face, hands, neck, arms, or chest.
+If you have spent a lot of time in the sun without sun protection, you will likely see the effects now.
+Age spots and larger areas of darker skin can appear on your face, hands, neck, arms, and chest.

 What you can do to protect your skin